underpig1/octos/docs/guides/mod.md

 - See some [example mods](https://github.com/underpig1/octos-community/tree/master) for inspiration

-- Learn more about the [Octos CLI](cli.md) for testing and debuugging
+- Learn more about the [Octos CLI](cli.md) for testing and debugging

 - Learn how to [publish your mod](publish.md) to the Octos community